dylan-lolly/dylan-lolly/README.md

 - ⚡ Fun fact: ...
 I've gone skydiving from 14,000ft.
 -->

-Hello, world!
-I'm a new software developer enrolled with Tech Elevator.
+Hello, GitHub!
+I am a full-stack Java developer with formal training from Tech Elevator.
-I have some knowledge of Java in IntelliJ and am currently learning about databases useing pgADMIN.
-Riviting stuff, I know.
+My experience includes but is not limited to:
+**software such as** Java, PostgreSQL, JavaScript, HTML, CSS, IntelliJ, VSCode, **libraries and frameworks** like Sprint Boot and Vue.js, **and techniques like** unit testing, integration testing, E/R design, table design, DAOs, RESTful APIs, and JDBC.

+While I have yet to secure gainful employment that utilizes what I've learned I am eager to start developing some applications for myself and family to help make our lives a bit easier and more organized.
+My first few applications will be based in what I know but I am interested in branching out as well.
+The first language I want to learn next is Python.